chawyehsu/dorado/README.md

 Please open new app request [issue](https://github.com/chawyehsu/dorado/issues). :)

+Please consider submitting your new app pull requests to the official buckets if they satisfy the criteria before opening new app request in my bucket.

 **3. Some apps are outdated, please update it!**

 Be a contributor!
 Fork it, update the outdated apps app manifest, and file pull-request. :D